Shopify/shopify_app/docs/Troubleshooting.md

 To investigate the cause, you can add a breakpoint or logging to the `rescue` clause of `ShopifyApp::CallbackController`.

 One possible cause is that XHR requests, the `Authenticated` concern should be used, rather than `RequireKnownShop`.

+## Controller Concerns
+### Authenticated vs RequireKnownShop
+The gem heavily relies on the `current_shopify_domain` helper to contextualize a request to a given Shopify shop.
+This helper is set in different and conflicting ways if the request is authenticated or not.

+Because of these conflicting approaches the `Authenticated` (for use in authenticated requests) and `RequireKnownShop` (for use in unauthenticated requests) controller concerns be *never* be included within the same controller.

+#### Authenticated Requests
+For authenticated requests the [`Authenticated` controller concern](https://github.com/Shopify/shopify_app/blob/707e6079e5d48fa17e7f40d130d7e14871edbf9c/app/controllers/concerns/shopify_app/authenticated.rb) is recommended to be included in controller actions that are are authenticated.
+The `current_shopify_domain` is set from the JWT for these requests.

+#### Unauthenticated Requests
+For unauthenticated requests the [`RequireKnownShop` controller concern](https://github.com/Shopify/shopify_app/blob/707e6079e5d48fa17e7f40d130d7e14871edbf9c/app/controllers/concerns/shopify_app/require_known_shop.rb) is recommended to be included in controller actions that are are unauthenticated.
+The `current_shopify_domain` is set from the query string params that are passed during unauthenticated routes.

+## Debugging Tips

+If you do run into issues with the gem there are two useful techniques to apply: Adding log statements, and using an interactive debugger, such as `pry`.

+You can temporarily add log statements or debugger calls to the `shopify_app` or `shopify-api-ruby` gems:
+  * You can modify a gem using [`bundle open`](https://boringrails.com/tips/bundle-open-debug-gems)
+  * Alternatively, you can your modify your `Gemfile` to use local locally checked out gems with the the [`path` option](https://bundler.io/man/gemfile.5.html).

+Note that if you make changes to a gem, you will need to restart the app for the changes to be applied.